Thibault-Mattera/Disaster_Tweet_Detector/README.md

 Twitter has become an important communication channel in times of emergency.
 First responders are increasingly monitoring Twitter as it gives near real-time information.
 But they might face difficulties to clearly identify if a person is anouncing a disaster.
 With many tweets containing metaphores, the task can be tricky.

 I built a solution based on Supervised Learning that can identify if a tweet is related to a real disaster or not.
+This could help emergency services to automatically monitor Twitter to detect disasters with a better accuracy.

+## Github Repository

+There 3 scripts